Aoi Kizaki

-Aoi Kizaki (木﨑あおい) is a Japanese professional footballer who plays as a midfielder for Northern Super League club AFC Toronto.
+Aoi Kizaki (木﨑あおい) is a Japanese professional footballer who plays as a midfielder for I liga club Stomilanki Olsztyn.

 Early life

 Kizaki began playing youth football with TS Girls, later joining Misugidai Together, Hanno Bruder, and then in 2010 joined the Urawa Red Diamonds Ladies.

 Club career

 Ahead of the 2016 season, Kizaki was added to the senior roster of the Urawa Red Diamonds Ladies in the then first tier Nadeshiko League Division 1.
 In 2017, she was converted to a full-back role, from her usually defensive midfield role.

 In January 2019, she joined Chifure AS Elfen Saitama in the then second tier Nadeshiko League Division 2.

 In January 2021, she joined Sanfrecce Hiroshima Regina in the new first tier WE League, which was established as a professional league for 2021.
 Over her season and a half with the team, she played in every match.

 In February 2023, Kizaki transferred to Nippon TV Tokyo Verdy Beleza in the WE League.
 In July 2024, it was announced that she would depart the club.

 In September 2024, she signed with Malaysia National Women's League club Sabah FA.

 In December 2024, Kizaki joined Canadian club AFC Toronto ahead of the inaugural Northern Super League season.
-On 11 May 2025, she scored her first goal in a 1-1 draw against Vancouver Rise FC.
+On 11 May 2025, she scored her first goal in a 1–1 draw against Vancouver Rise FC.

+On 4 February 2026, Kizaki moved to Polish Ekstraliga side Stomilanki Olsztyn on a free transfer.